robotgoatgod/endrjuki/README.md

 ### Hi there 👋, I'm Endrju Vilcmeiers!

-Aspiring Software Developer, Currently focusing on C# and .NET ecosystem, but I am always open to new challenges and learning opportunities.
+Aspiring Software Developer, currently focusing on C# and .NET ecosystem, but I am always open to new challenges and learning opportunities.

 <!--